CelestialBoon/celestialboon.github.io/docs/philosophy/2018-07-23-beliefs-are-partial.md

 Say B believes a certain coin has 50/50 chance of heads/tails.
 Then A flips that coin and hides the result.
 When he asks B if it's heads or tails *now*, B cannot reasonably know, and is forced to still hold that there's a 50/50 chance that it's either heads or tails, despite the result being fixed and being either 100% tails or 100% heads.

-What is crucial is that B doesn't know WHICH is it, and *what he doesn't know cannot change his original estimate*.
+What is crucial is that B doesn't know <i>which</i> is it, and *what he doesn't know cannot change his original estimate*.
 Probability is something that doesn't change with the coin's state, but rather with B's knowledge of such state.

 Probability is something that lives in B's head, and is dependent on what B knows. *What is outside of B's head are the mere events*.
 Nowehere are the odds for something written in stone for us to see; *things just happen* and, as observers, we make our own estimate of their behaviour based on what we see and understand of it.